Planar lamina

-In mathematics, a planar lamina (or plane lamina) is a figure representing a thin, usually uniform, flat layer of the solid.
+In mathematics, a planar lamina (or plane lamina) is a plane figure representing a thin, usually uniform, flat layer of a solid.
 It serves also as an idealized model of a planar cross section of a solid body in integration.

-Planar laminas can be used to determine moments of inertia, or center of mass of flat figures, as well as an aid in corresponding calculations for 3D bodies.
+Planar laminas can be used to determine moments of inertia, or center of mass of figures, as well as an aid in corresponding calculations for 3D bodies.

 Definition

 A planar lamina is defined as a figure (a closed set) D of a finite area in a plane, with some mass m.

 This is useful in calculating moments of inertia or center of mass for a constant density, because the mass of a lamina is proportional to its area.
 In a case of a variable density, given by some (non-negative) surface density function $\rho(x,y),$ the mass $m$ of the planar lamina D is a planar integral of ρ over the figure: